robrix/Postmodern-Programming/Postmodern Programming.md

 Ergo, more, simpler classes are “better”—in the sense of allowing “more declarative” solutions—than are fewer, more complex classes.
 And at this scale, we can use lines of code as a rule of thumb: longer classes are probably more complex, and are less likely to be adequately declarative.

 The `Memo` class we looked at earlier is fairly minimalistic.
-We could factor out the observation of dependencies—that’s orthogonal to the core invalidate/evaluate/value concept—but we see diminishing returns at some point; I might sneer at convenience, but ultimately it’s what pays Apple’s bills and mine, and as an API designer, developers are your users, and users are people too!
+We could factor out the observation of dependencies—that’s orthogonal to the core invalidate/evaluate/value concept—but we see diminishing returns at some point; I might sneer at convenience, but ultimately it’s what pays Apple’s bills, and likely ours, and as an API designer, developers are your users, and users are people too!

 In the end, you have to ship.
 Experimenting with these ideas will not help you ship on Monday.
 Experimenting with these ideas will not help you ship next week.
 Probably not next month.
 But three to six months from now, having this experimentation behind you, having experience with these ideas in your repertoire, it absolutely will.

 Declarative code is simpler.
 It’s usually easier to read, in my experience.
 It’s smaller, it’s easy to get around, it’s more reliable simply because there are fewer moving pieces which could fail.
+On top of all of that, declarative code is immune to race conditions, the single largest issue preventing us from taking better advantage of multicore processors and distributed programming.
+And it is, without a doubt, the direction that the market is heading in: Apple is, increasingly, implementing declarative abstractions, and using them isn’t enough; we need to be able to write them as well.

-Again, it’s important to remember that there is no silver bullet.
+But again, it’s important to remember that there is no silver bullet.
+You will run into problems along the way:

 Declarative code can be slower than the imperative code you might have written—but it can also be faster, since having the structure available at runtime might give you hints about how the objects are used which could help you to automatically organize them in memory for better locality of reference.
 Compilers do this with the syntax trees they build; that’s approximately what optimizers are.
 We can do so too.